 Dr. Chad Craig obtained his Medical Degree at Boston University School of Medicine.
-Subsequently, he completed his internship and residency training in internal medicine at UCLA Medical Center in Los Angeles, California.
-He has worked as a hospitalist since completing residency, and has previous appointments as an Assistant Professor of Medicine at the David Geffen School of Medicine at UCLA, Mount Sinai School of Medicine in New York City, and more recently at Columbia University’s College of Physicians & Surgeons.
+Subsequently, he completed his internship and residency training in internal medicine at UCLA Medical Center.
+He has worked as an internist since completing residency, and has previous appointments as an Assistant Professor of Medicine at the David Geffen School of Medicine at UCLA, Mount Sinai School of Medicine in New York City, and Columbia University’s College of Physicians & Surgeons.
 At Columbia University Medical Center he oversaw the inpatient medicine consultation and perioperative services, and remained actively involved in residency education in these areas.
 He has worked on a variety of inpatient service lines, and led transformation efforts in the area of interdisciplinary care.

 He transitioned to Hospital for Special Surgery in 2014, to become the medical director of the spine service.
 He partners closely with the spine surgeons to provide medical consultation for this complex surgical population.
 He is actively involved in research on perioperative care of spine surgery patients, and additionally serves on several quality, educational and informational technology councils.
 He remains involved in educational efforts through the Weill Cornell Medical College, where he is an Assistant Professor of Medicine, and is also on staff at New York-Presbyterian’s Weill Cornell Medical Center.
 He serves on several committees for the North American Spine Society, is a Co-Chairman of the Spine/Orthopedics Committee of the American Society for Enhanced Recovery, and an editorial board member of SpineLine.
 He is also a Fellow of the American College of Physicians.